 2. Ashra Kwesi - Stated (below) that Heru (Horus) was born on December 25, in a manger.
 There are no ancient records of any of these claims.

-Actually, Horus' birth was celebrated in the so-called "Epagomenal Days", a four day festival period in the ancient Egyptian calendar which fall between August 24 and 28 and July 15 as calculated to adjust to the ancient period.
+Actually, Horus' birth was celebrated in the so-called "Epagomenal Days", a four day festival period in the ancient Egyptian calendar which falls between August 24 and 28 and July 15 as calculated to adjust to the ancient period.
 No text mentions December 25th or Horus being born in a manger.
-All of this is irrelevant anyway if the point is to prove the Jesus story was a myth copied from Ancient Egypt because no where in any of the Gospels it mentioned that Jesus was born on December 25th!
+All of this is irrelevant anyway if the point is to prove the Jesus story was a myth copied from Ancient Egypt because no where in any of the Gospels is it mentioned that Jesus was born on December 25th!
 That tradition was borrowed from pagan celebrations by the early Church centuries after the stories and the teachings of Jesus first appeared.

 Finally, there is no record or utterance in any primary source that Horus was born in a manger.
 In fact, the stories of his birth all indicate that he was born in a swamp.